 Link between mental illness and the use of addictive substances:

-Drawing a direct causality – whether addiction leads to mental illness or mental illness leads to addiction – is impossible because of the myriad other factors involved, but there is an irrefutable connection.
+Drawing a direct causality – whether addiction leads to mental illness or mental illness leads to addiction – is impossible because of the myriad of other factors involved, but there is an irrefutable connection.
 For one, many of the risk factors associated with either condition are very similar.
 Family history, environment, exposure to stress and life experiences can contribute to the development of mental illness or addiction.

 Also, both addiction and mental illness affect similar regions of the brain .
 For example, dopamine (a neurotransmitter that carries messages from one neuron to another and is associated with the brain’s reward system) is typically affected by addictive substances and may be involved in the development of depression, schizophrenia and other psychiatric disorders .
 Stress is also something that impacts dopamine levels and the development of mental disorders and the inclination to use drugs or alcohol.